srebughini/ASALI/GUI/README.md

 * Molecular weight

 Asali can be considered as a powerful user-friendly interface of  [Cantera](https://cantera.org/), thus all the transport and thermodynamic properties are estimated following the approach implemented in  [Cantera](https://cantera.org/).
 The transport properties are evaluated with the standard gas kinetic theory *(Curtiss, Charles F., and Joseph O. Hirschfelder.
 "Transport properties of multicomponent gas mixtures."
 The Journal of Chemical Physics 17.6 (1949): 550-555.)*.
 The thermodynamic properties of each species are based on the NASA parameters and calculated according to the approach proposed by Gordon and McBride *(Gordon, S., and B. J. McBride.
 "Technical Report SP-273."
 NASA Special Publication (1971))*.
 Moreover, thermodynamic properties of the gaseous mixture are estimated by applying the Gibbs theorem.
-### 1.2 Linear regression
+### 1.2 Regression
 This feature of Asali applies a least square fit to derive *easy-to-handle* functions of thermodynamic/transport properties.
-In particular, Asali estimates the thermodynamic/transport properties by using [Cantera](https://cantera.org/) and derives exponential or linear functions describing these properties as a function of temperature.
+In particular, Asali estimates the thermodynamic/transport properties by using [Cantera](https://cantera.org/) and derives power law or linear functions describing these properties as a function of temperature.
 ### 1.3 Thermodynamic equilibrium
 [Cantera](https://cantera.org/) calculates also the thermodynamic equilibrium of ideal gas mixtures.
 Therefore, Asali exploits this feature to evaluate the equilibrium at constant temperature or at constant pressure.
 For more information have a look at [Cantera](https://cantera.org/) user's guide.
 ### 1.4 Vacuum properties